Free-Geek/JavaScript-2/README.md

 ```

 And there's nothing stopping us from having properties that are arrays or even other objects (often referred to as *nested objects*).
 Pretty cool huh?
 Let's practice!

+__Activity #1:__

+Let's start off by making a simple object with at least 3 properties representing qualities of your favorite actor or musician.
+You can choose any properties you want but `name`, `age`, or `films` would be a good place to start.

 ### Accessing Object Properties
 So we have our object, but how do we access its values?
 There are two ways: